ThiagoSDQ/mastermind-game-bot/README.md

 DISCORD_TOKEN={put your bot's token here}
 ```

-Then invite the bot to your server and run `Bot.py`.
+Then invite the bot to your server and use `make run`.
 Use 'p:rules' to see commands and game rules.